Filet Mignon Recipe

 For the filets

-- Add 1-2 tablespoons of oil to an oven-safe cast iron skillet and turn the heat up high, allowing the skillet to become very hot.
+• Add 1 tablespoon of oil (all you need is a very light coating) to an oven-safe cast iron skillet and turn the heat up high, allowing the skillet to become very hot.
 Twirl the pan to distribute oil as it heats.
 Once the oil starts to smoke, place the filets face down and sear undisturbed for 2 minutes.
 Flip the filets and sear for an additional 2 minutes.
 This will give your filets a nice seared edge.

 Notes